MrR0807/Notes/understanding-parquet-file.md

 As already stated, data from 2D can be linearized as `1,John,26,1000,2,Adam,41,2000,3,Eve,29,2500,4,Maria,55,1500...`.
 This is called row oriented layout and common row oriented databases are PostgreSQL or MySQL.
 The other extreme is to linearize each row vertically: `1,2,3,4,5,6,7,8,9,10,John,Adam,Eve,Maria`.
 This is called column oriented layout and common column oriented databases are Google's BigQuery or Amazon's Redshift.

-Upcoming sections are oversimplified, but they lay the foundation.

 #### Row oriented layout